lokeshrajeshbabu1999/skillhunt-web1999/README.md

 - Signing config was added to the `android/app/build.gradle` config file

-### Genrating the release AAB
+### Generating the release AAB

-Update the versionCode and versionName in build.gradle file.
+- Update the versionCode and versionName in build.gradle file.

-Run the following in a terminal:
+- Run the following in a terminal:

 ```bash
 cd android
 ./gradlew bundleRelease
 ```

+- Ensure the App access provided for review is working

 ### Internal distribution validation